sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 Ryan Djurovich, a DevOps Manager at Xero, Australia’s largest accounting software company, takes a different tactic.
 He puts time on the calendar for a one-on-one, but leaves the option for individuals to cancel at their discretion.
 “Some people opt for a lot of sessions and come with a list of questions, and that’s how they prefer to learn.
 Others prefer to find information asynchronously through [services like] Slack or Confluence.”

 Experience level also affects how new hires onboard.
 Junior engineers generally need more guidance and also reassurance about what is a “normal pace.”
 Typically senior engineers will direct their own onboarding after getting through the standard introductions.
+This makes it all the more important to tailor the process to each new hire so you set the right pace and level of guidance.

+___

 There's a lot more to successful developer onboarding than setting up a local dev environment.
 We hope this advice has been helpful!

+_This post was originally published in April 2020.
+It has been revised and updated as of March 9, 2022._

 ## More posts like this